okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 #### Is your client public?

-Single-Page Applications (SPAs), mobile, and platform-specific applications are **public** applications where end users can view and possibly modify their code.
-Any secrets in their code are open to malicious users.
-By comparison, server-side (web) applications are **confidential** or **private** applications.
-Private application clients can use client-side authentication methods such as client secrets.
+Single-Page Applications (SPAs), mobile, and native applications are **public** applications where end users can view and possibly modify the source code of the application.
+Any secrets in the code are exposed to malicious users.
+By comparison, server-side (web) and desktop applications are **confidential** or **private** applications.
+Confidential clients can use client-side authentication methods such as client secrets and private keys.

 #### Does your client use the redirect or embedded authentication model?

-If your client application is a SPA or a platform-specfic application that redirects its authentication requests to an Okta-hosted sign-in page ([the redirect model](/docs/concepts/redirect-vs-embedded/#redirect-authentication)), use the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce).
+If your client application is a SPA or a native application that redirects its authentication requests to an Okta-hosted sign-in page ([the redirect model](/docs/concepts/redirect-vs-embedded/#redirect-authentication)), use the [Authorization Code flow with PKCE](#authorization-code-flow-with-pkce).
 If your application hosts the authentication flow itself ([the embedded model](/docs/concepts/redirect-vs-embedded/#embedded-authentication)), use the [Interaction Code flow](#interaction-code-flow).

 #### Does the client have an end user?

-If your client application runs on a server with no direct end user, then it can be trusted to handle credentials and use them responsibly.
+If your client application runs on a server with no direct end user, then it can be trusted with its own credentials and use them responsibly.
 If your client application is only doing machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).

 #### Is your app high-trust?

 Applications are **high-trust** if you own both them and the resource they access.
 Because you own them, you can trust them to handle your end users' usernames and passwords.
 In this case, and _only if other flows aren't viable_, you may use the [Resource Owner Password flow](#resource-owner-password-flow).
+However, it isn't possible to use this flow with multifactor authentication, so you will likely want to look at alternatives such as the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) or [Interaction Code flow](#interaction-code-flow).

-If your app isn’t high-trust, you should use the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) flow.
+If your app isn't high-trust, or if you want to take advantage of multifactor authentication, you should use the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) flow.

 ### Authorization Code flow with PKCE

 Proof Key for Code Exchange (PKCE) was originally designed as an extension to protect the Authorization Code flow in mobile apps.
 However, its ability to prevent authorization code injection and keep the flow secure makes it optimal for every type of OAuth client.
 Okta recommends you use the Authorization Code flow with PKCE for your OAuth client if possible.

-The flow requires your application to generate a cryptographically random key called a **code verifier**.
-A **code challenge** is then created from the verifier, and this challenge is passed along with the request for the authorization code.
+The flow requires your application to generate a cryptographically random string called a **code verifier**.
+The code verifier is then hashed to create the **code challenge**, and this challenge is passed along with the request for the authorization code.

-After the code is received, it’s sent with the code verifier in a request for an access token.
-The authorization server recomputes the challenge from the verifier using an agreed-upon hash algorithm and then compares that.
+After the application receives the authorization code, it sends the authorization code and the code verifier in a request for an access token.
+The authorization server recomputes the challenge from the verifier using the previously agreed-upon hash algorithm and then compares that.
 If the two code challenges and verifier match, the authorization server knows that the same client sent both requests.

 > **Note:** For implementing refresh tokens with SPAs and other browser-based apps, see [Refresh access tokens](/docs/guides/refresh-tokens/main/).

-If a rogue app intercepts the authorization code, it still doesn't have access to the code challenge or verifier, since they’re both sent over HTTPS.

 <div class="three-quarter">